vulcanize/btc-ipld-indexer/documentation/architecture.md

 The service uses these interfaces to operate in any combination of three modes: `sync`, `serve`, and `backfill`.
 * Sync: Streams raw chain data at the head, converts and publishes it to IPFS, and indexes the resulting set of CIDs in Postgres with useful metadata.
 * BackFill: Automatically searches for and detects gaps in the DB; fetches, converts, publishes, and indexes the data to fill these gaps.
-* Serve: Opens up IPC, HTTP, and WebSocket servers on top of the ipfs-blockchain-watcher DB and any concurrent sync and/or backfill processes.
+* Serve: Opens up IPC, HTTP, and WebSocket servers on top of the ipld-btc-indexer DB and any concurrent sync and/or backfill processes.

 These three modes are all operated through a single vulcanizeDB command: `watch`

 ## Command

-Usage: `./ipfs-blockchain-watcher watch --config={config.toml}`
+Usage: `./ipld-btc-indexer watch --config={config.toml}`

 Configuration can also be done through CLI options and/or environmental variables.
-CLI options can be found using `./ipfs-blockchain-watcher watch --help`.
+CLI options can be found using `./ipld-btc-indexer watch --help`.

 ## Config

-Below is the set of universal config parameters for the ipfs-blockchain-watcher command, in .toml form, with the respective environmental variables commented to the side.
+Below is the set of universal config parameters for the ipld-btc-indexer command, in .toml form, with the respective environmental variables commented to the side.
 This set of parameters needs to be set no matter the chain type.

 ```toml